andycroll/andycroll.com/_posts/2018/2018-03-04-only-use-named-scopes-ouside-models.md

 end
 ```

-And then use it like so:
+And then use them so:

 ```ruby
 class PostsController < ApplicationController